 The SWW system was designed to improve smolt attraction and provide Project operators with some degree of control over the thermal profile of discharge to the LDR.
 In the years since installation, the SWW has proven successful in attracting smolts to be collected for transport downstream, but it is also responsible for increased transport of algae and cyanobacteria to the LDR, which contribute to the primary production of the LDR.
-Furthermore, some of the algae are lysed while passing through the turbines, releasing soluble nutrients.
-The greater the degree to which algae transport to the LDR can be reduced, the more likely there will be a positive effect by increasing water clarity and possibly reducing periphyton biomass.
+The greater the degree to which algae transport to the LDR can be reduced, the more likely there will be a positive effect by increasing water clarity and possibly reducing periphyton biovolume.

-The SWW gives Project operators some control of the water temperature released to the LDR, which allows them to achieve a temperature regime that more closely mimics natural temperature conditions in the river and facilitates salmonid growth and survival.
-Unfortunately, the more natural seasonal river temperatures also result in higher rates of metabolism for all organisms, including algae and cyanobacteria, and promotes species shifts in the periphyton.
+The SWW provides Project operators control of the water temperature released to the LDR, which allows them to achieve a temperature regime that more closely mimics natural temperature conditions in the river and facilitates salmonid growth and survival.
+The more natural seasonal river temperatures also result in higher rates of metabolism for all organisms, including algae and cyanobacteria, and promotes species shifts in periphyton community composition.